nwisbeta/api-catalogue/.github/CONTRIBUTING.md

 Make sure you read the guidance in the [README](https://github.com/nwisbeta/api-catalogue/README.md), to be clear on the content and writing style expected for each file.

-Pull requests will automatically checked for correct file structure and then be reviewed by an one of the @nwis/ecosystem team before merging.
+Pull requests will be automatically checked for correct file structure and then be reviewed by a member of the @nwis/ecosystem team before merging.